SAP-samples/teched2022-DA280/exercises/6_Create_A_Multi_Action/README.md

 ## Summary

-Now that you have created a multi action you can continue to - [Exercise 7 - Exercise 7 Description](../7_Delete_Version_Data/README.md)
+Now that you have created a multi action you can continue to - [Exercise 7 - Delete version data before running the prediction](../7_Delete_Version_Data/README.md)